 Likewise, Chase allows you to pool your Ultimate Rewards points from other Chase credit cards.
 This lets you take advantage of each card’s perks simultaneously.

-For instance, the Chase Freedom card offers 5% cashback on select spending categories each quarter.
+For instance, the Chase Freedom Unlimited® card offers accelerated earnings on spending at grocery stores, drugstores, dining and more.
 You can then transfer those points to your Chase Sapphire Preferred card for its better travel redemption rate (1.25 points instead of the 1 point you’d get redeeming them through your Freedom card instead).

 4. Reduce Your Annual Fee